Greater Manchester Leaders Plus Mentors

 Chief Executive, Greater Manchester Combined Authority

 Eamonn was appointed Chief Executive in January 2017.
 Prior to that he was Chief Executive of Stockport MBC from 2011.
 While at Stockport, Eamonn led the Council’s £1bn programme of investment in infrastructure and town centre regeneration.
-Previous roles include Deputy Chief Executive of both the Homes & Communities Agency (responsible for all national regeneration programmes) and Manchester City Council, where he led the Regeneration Division and helped shape Strategic Regeneration programmes across the City.
+Previous roles include Deputy Chief Executive of both the Homes & Communities Agency and Manchester City Council, where he led the Regeneration Division and helped shape Strategic Regeneration programmes across the City.
 As Chief Executive of GMCA, Eamonn chairs the Greater Manchester Wider Leadership Team and has responsibility for Policy & Strategy and a wide range of Greater Manchester services including Fire & Rescue, Waste, Transport, Economic Development and Planning.
 He also is jointly accountable for the Greater Manchester Strategic Plan for the transformation of Health and Social Care.

 Jane Healey Brown